Olugbenga-GT/tic-tac-toe-kata/README.md

 I used the [Inside-out](https://8thlight.com/blog/georgina-mcfadyen/2016/06/27/inside-out-tdd-vs-outside-in.html ) approach.

-**NOTE**: this i still a work in progress version, many stories need to be implemented.
+**NOTE**: this is still a work in progress version, many stories need to be implemented.

 ## Rules